23 Different Types of Flies in South Carolina

 The larvae live in the water until they emerge as adults, usually in late summer or early fall.

-The adult coffin fly lives for about 10 days, during which time it mates and lays more eggs for the next generation.
+The adult coffin fly lives for about ten days when it mates and lays more eggs for the next generation.

 2. Deer Fly